MattyMc/MattyMc.github.io/_posts/2015-1-4-building-with-omniauth.md

 ### Google and ngrok

-Before we get going with Google and ngrok we're going to need your Heroku URL.
+Before we get going with Google and ngrok you're going to need your Heroku URL.
 You can find ths by entering `heroku open` in the terminal and copying the URL from your browser's address bar.
 It should look something like: https://**guarded-coast-30**.herokuapp.com.
 I'll refer to this as your Heroku URL, and to the part before *.herokuapp.com*, **guarded-coast-30** in this case, as your heroku sub-domain.

 #### Register with ngrok